 The Role of CDI in Delivering the Power of Clickstream

 Clickstream Analytics is an invaluable tool for eCommerce companies in their quest for increasing sales, delivering greater customer satisfaction, and thereby enhancing their shareholder value.
 While there are plenty of tools that empower enterprises to mine their clickstream data to deliver its fullest potential – the challenge of integrating such tools with their existing infrastructure often holds back companies from whole-heartedly embracing the power of clickstreams.
 Then there’s the issue of ensuring complete data privacy and ownership of their data.
 Hence, there is a growing trend among businesses to gravitate towards Customer Data Infrastructure (CDI) tools and platforms, which can provide these enterprises with a single gateway to the analytics platforms of their choice.

 RudderStack is an open-source CDI platform that gives businesses the freedom to capture and route their clickstream data from their website or mobile app to their preferred third-party analytics platforms such as Google Analytics, Amplitude, MixPanel, and more, ensuring data privacy and complete control of their data at the same time.

 If you are an eCommerce business looking to get the most out of your clickstream data, you should definitely check us out.
 To know more about RudderStack, please contact us or sign up for a free demo.

-Editor’s Note: This post was originally published in December 2019 and has been completely revamped and updated for accuracy and comprehensiveness.
+Editor’s Note: This post was originally published in December 2019 and has been updated for accuracy.